jtlilay001/BusinessAnalysisScrape/README.md

 ```
 C:> py -m venv env
 ```
+##### Activating Virtual Environment #####
+Once the virtual environment has been created, you will need to activate it before you can install or use packages.
+Activating the the virtual environment will allow you to place your pip executables in the shells PATH.

 To actiave the virtual environment, you will need to go to your virtual environment directory that was created and then to the Scripts directory.

 ```
 C:> ./env/Scripts/activate
 ```

 ##### Setting Execution Policies in Powershell #####

-In the event that the script is not able to activate, you will need to [Set-ExecutionPolicy](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.1)
+In the event that the script is not able to activate, you will need to [Set-ExecutionPolicy](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.1) and setting the ExecutionPolicy to RemoteSigned.
 > Powershell's execution policy is a safety feature that controls the conditions under which it loads configuration files and loads scripts.
-It’s intended to prevent any malicious scripts from running.
-In order to enable the virtual environment, the RemoteSigned policy needs to be enforced.
-The RemoteSigned policy allows scripts to run.

 ```
-Set-ExecutionPolicy -ExecutionPolicy <PolicyName> -Scope <scope>
+Set-ExecutionPolicy
+   [-ExecutionPolicy] <ExecutionPolicy>
+   [[-Scope] <ExecutionPolicyScope>]
+   [-Force]
+   [-WhatIf]
+   [-Confirm]
+   [<CommonParameters>]
 ```

-##### Activating Virtual Environment #####
-Once the virtual environment has been created, you will need to activate it before you can install or use packages.
-Activating the the virtual environment will allow you to place your pip executables in the shells PATH.

 ##### Installing Scrapy #####